 Your child has been diagnosed with a rash caused by a virus.
 A rash is an irritation of the skin that may cause redness, pimples, bumps, or blisters.
 Many different things can cause a rash.
 In children, a viral infection is one of the most common causes of rashes.
 Anything from colds to measles can cause a viral rash.
 Viral rashes are not allergic reactions.
 They are the result of an infection.
 Unlike an allergic reaction, viral rashes usually do not cause itching or pain.

-Viral rashes usually go away after a few days, but may last up to 2 weeks.
+Viral rashes often go away after a few days.
+But they may last up to 2 weeks.
 Antibiotics are not used to treat viral rashes.